fmtlib/fmt/doc/syntax.rst

 used from the field content.
 The *precision* is not allowed for integer, character, Boolean, and pointer values.

+The ``'L'`` option uses the current locale setting to insert the appropriate number separator characters.
+This option is only valid for numeric types.

 Finally, the *type* determines how the data should be presented.

 The available string presentation types are: